 With over half of the marketers surveyed admitting to not having a documented social media strategy, it seems that they are just caught up in a race to publish something—anything.
 The result is like throwing spaghetti against a wall and hoping something sticks.

-A knee-jerk reaction to social media marketing is not a strategy, and neither is creating an editorial calendar for a couple of weeks in advance or echoing the same content across every channel.
+A knee-jerk reaction to using social media for marketing is not a strategy, and neither is creating an editorial calendar for a couple of weeks in advance or echoing the same content across every channel.

 Understanding the why of social media marketing is more important than getting caught up in how.
 Neal Schaffer echoes this sentiment in an interview on building a sustainable social media marketing plan, which also provides some tips to create better social media strategies.